lewiswigmore/soc-copilot/README.md

 Ideas to further enhance SOC Copilot include:

-- Integration with real-time threat intelligence feeds for up-to-date IoC collection.
 - Automated suggestions for hardening configurations based on identified vulnerabilities.
-- Customisable alerting for new compliance regulations in specified industries.
-- Enhanced natural language processing for more intuitive interaction.
+- Third-party risk insights on assessing and mitigating security risks associated with third-party vendors and partners.
+- Forensic guidance on digital forensics techniques, tools, and methodologies for investigating security incidents.
+- Detailed phishing tactics, how to recognise phishing attempts, and steps to mitigate the risk.
+- Patch management, including which patches are critical and how to apply them.
+- DLP, its importance in preventing data breaches, and strategies for implementing DLP measures.

 ## Usage

 To utilise SOC Copilot, include the relevant keyword in your query.
-For example:
+Type `help` to start or see an example below:

 - To learn about a specific vulnerability, use: `vulnerability [cve]`.
 SOC Copilot will gather information, risks and remediation strategies for this vulnerability.
-- To collect IoCs for a type of malware, use: `ioc [name]`.
+- To collect IoCs for a type of malware, use: `ioc [malware]`.
 SOC Copilot will provide a list of associated IoCs, like IPs, domains, and file hashes.

 ## Installation